UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 The procedure for getting the absolute time of detector shutdown consists of the following steps:

 1. Unscrew completely the AIRDOS digital module locking screws
-2. Prepare the "date" command in a computer with a synchronized real-time clock
+2. Prepare the "date" command on a computer with a synchronized real-time clock
-2. Pull-out digital module from AIRDOS
+2. Pull out the digital module from AIRDOS
-3. Wait for a beep signal and press enter in the command line
+3. Wait for a beep signal and press Enter in the command line
 4. Reuse the command for the second beep.

-The last recording of the data log corresponds to the time of the first beep subtracting the integration time.
-In the case of simply changing the digital part the procedure follows
+The last recording of the data log corresponds to the time of the first beep, subtracting the integration time.
+In the case of simply changing the digital part, the procedure follows

 1. **Prepare a New Digital Part**: Ensure you have a spare digital part that has empty data storage and is fully charged, therefore ready to replace the one currently in use.
 1. **Unscrew the Securing Screws on AIRDOS**: Begin by unscrewing the two large-headed securing screws on the detector in case it does not been done yet.